 Launch agents can also overload your Mac’s CPU.
 These are satellites of the main apps, and although sometimes they may help, if you don’t use the actual app often, you definitely can disable its launch agent.
 Here’s how:

 • Review the list.
-If you see any apps you don’t use, check the box next to an item and click press Remove to eliminate it completely.
+If you see any apps you don’t use, select the checkbox next to them and click Remove.

 Some users noticed that applications were slow to load on macOS Big Sur 11.01.
 The problem occurred on the first day of the Big Sur release and was later addressed by Apple developers.
 If all your apps got slow after the upgrade, go to the Apple Support system status page to check whether Apple services are working correctly.